 You can’t leave Atlanta without having some barbecue and some of the best barbecue in Atlanta can be found at Fox Brothers.
 This Texas-style barbeque is rich and tasty and their Southern sides are to die for.
 Save room (if that’s possible) for dessert too.
-Barbeque this good always draws a crowd so expect to wait no matter what time you go, but believe me, this food will be worth the wait.
+Barbeque this good always draws a crowd so expect a wait no matter what time you go, but believe me, this food will be worth it.

 If you decide to visit Atlanta, drop me an email!
 We can look at emus and pig out on barbeque.
 I know you’ll enjoy the trip.